 Perhaps we’re biased, but there’s a unique beauty to drawing pencils that isn’t matched by your everyday writing pencil.
 Usually painted in a pleasing color and embossed with their name and grade, they cut a striking figure in one’s art box.
 Of course, you can’t judge a drawing pencil (solely) by its beauty.
 They come in a variety of grades: B pencils have more graphite in them, so they make dark and soft marks, while H pencils have more clay in them, which provides harder and more precise lines.
 A good drawing set will include a range of grades that transition smoothly from one into the next.
 Ahead, find top-notch options to get your sketching and drafting off to a good start.

-Staedtler Mars Lumograph Drawing and Sketching Pencils and Sets
+2. Staedtler Mars Lumograph Pencils

-Koh-I-Noor Progresso Woodless Graphite Pencils and Set
+5. Koh-I-Noor Progresso Woodless Graphite Pencil Set

 Woodless pencils are just a lead core—usually thicker than the one in your standard pencil—coated in a protective lacquer.
 They offer a number of advantages over wooden pencils—you get more product so your pencils last a long time, and since more lead is exposed, these are excellent tools for shading.
 They are also said to be better for the environment, as they save trees.
 Still, they have one significant disadvantage when compared with wooden pencils: Since they lack a shock-absorbing casing, they are much more fragile.
 In other words, these pencils may not be ideal for your travel bag.
 For keeping in the studio, Koh-I-Noor’s Progresso pencils are our favorites as they use high-density graphite that applies silkily to the page and lay down pigment without scratching.
 This set comes with 12 pencils, with two each of HB, 2B, 4B, 6B, 8B, and 9B.